-Sahara rain or volcanic cinder cones (that result from eruptions, which resemble cinders) comprise both sand and grit caught up in rain droplets in clouds and then falls to the ground, leaving behind the film of dust when the water evaporated.
+Sahara rain or volcanic cinder cones (that result from eruptions, which resemble cinders) comprise both sand and grit caught up in rain droplets in clouds and then fall to the ground, leaving behind the film of dust when the water has evaporated.
 It is very abrasive and adheres to a paint surface; so use caution with its removal (flood rinse with an open-ended hose and rinse with capacious amounts of clean water and use a product that is formulated with a surfactant (Optimum (OPT) No Rinse Wash™ & Shine New Formula (ONR) and encapsulating polymers.

 Light Surface Dust